 And to a Millennial, a green business is a smart business.

-Many companies, both large and small, now have pages on their websites providing proof of how their company is devoted to sustainability.
-The same information is found in entire sections of their annual reports and Chief-level jobs have been created for someone to oversee this side of their business.
+Most companies, both large and small, now have pages on their websites providing proof of how their company is devoted to sustainability.
+The same information is found in entire sections of their annual reports and C-level jobs have been created for someone to oversee this side of their business.

 Show the World You’re Green